Noncollapsed degeneration of Einstein 4-manifolds II: Resolution of the Einstein equation modulo obstructions

-\end{prop} \begin{proof} The proof is similar to that of Lemma \ref{Mise en Reduced divergence-free linear}.
-The idea is again to extend the $2$-tensors on the model spaces and to deduce a control on the whole tree of singularities.
+\begin{proof} The proof is similar to that of Lemma \ref{Mise en Reduced divergence-free linear}.
+The idea is again to extend the symmetric $2$-tensors on the model spaces and to deduce a control on the whole tree of singularities.

-Let $0<\epsilon<\epsilon_D^{2-\beta}<\epsilon_0$ for $\epsilon_D$ and $\epsilon$ which we will choose small enough along the proof, and assume that $t_{\max}< \epsilon^4$ in order to have on each annulus $\mathcal{A}_k:= \mathcal{A}_k(\epsilon)$ between $N_k$ and $N_j$, the existence of a diffeomorphism such that for any $0<\beta<1$, there exists $C>0$, by definition of $g^D$.
+Let $0<\epsilon<\epsilon_D^{\frac{1}{2-\beta}}<\epsilon_0$ for $\epsilon_D$ and $\epsilon$ which we will choose small enough along the proof, and assume that $t_{\max}< \epsilon^4$ in order to have on each annulus $\mathcal{A}_k:= \mathcal{A}_k(t,\epsilon)$ between $N_k$ and $N_j$, the existence of a diffeomorphism such that for any $0<\beta<1$, there exists $C>0$, by definition of $g^D$.
 Until the end of the proof, we will denote